inthreedee/photoprism-transfer-album/README.md

 If `--match` is not specified, hash mode will be used.
 - Use hash matching if you've uploaded photos from your Google Takeout and the files in Photoprism and Google Photos are identical.
-This is faster.
+This method is faster.
 - Use name matching if you've uploaded original photos from another source and you just want to re-create your google Photos albums in Photoprism.

-If `--batching` is not specified, it defaults to true for hash matching mode.
+If `--batching` is not specified, it defaults to true for hash matching mode and false for name matching mode.
-Name matching mode does not currently support batch submission to the API.
+Disabling batching will submit photos to the API one at a time as matches are found.
+Batching currently has no effect in name matching mode.

 ## Optional config file:
 The script will prompt interactively for all the information it needs.